 “Our research was driven by our experience working in and with the industry,” Hoa Khanh Dam, one of the researchers who carried out the study, told TechXplore.
 “We saw the real challenges in running agile software projects and the serious lack of meaningful support for software teams and practitioners.
 We also saw the potential of AI in offering significant support for managing agile projects, not only in automating routine tasks, but also in learning and harvesting valuable insights from project data for making predictions and estimations, planning and recommending concrete actions.”

-According to the researchers, (AI) tools could soon revolutionise project management, enhancing productivity by automating repetitive, high-volume tasks.
+According to the researchers, artificial intelligence (AI) tools could soon revolutionise project management, enhancing productivity by automating repetitive, high-volume tasks.
 AI tools could also deliver analytics-driven risk predictions and estimations, complete basic administration tasks, and give actionable recommendations.

 “Our aim is to ensure that AI becomes a game changer, transforming the practice of software project management to increase software quality and productivity,” Dam said.